DaemonOverlord/Fluid/README.md

 ###Sending blocks

-Sending blocks in fluid is really simple and handling extensively to provide a flexible codebase.
+Sending blocks in fluid is really simple and handled extensively to provide a flexible codebase.
 To start join a world as demonstrated in Getting Started.

 ```c#